intelligent-machine-learning/dlrover/docs/design/scale-node-design.md

 and node events from `NodeMonitor`.

 **Scale up workers.**
-If the number of worker is bigger than the current number of workers, `WorkerManager` will create new `Node`s with the status `NodeStatus.INITIAL` and update the node status by node events from `NodeMonitor`.
+If the number of worker is larger than the current number of workers, `WorkerManager` will create new `Node`s with the status `NodeStatus.INITIAL` and update the node status by node events from `NodeMonitor`.

 **Scale down workers.**
-If the number of worker is less than the current number of workers, `WorkerManager` will set `relaunchable=False` and `is_released=True` for additional workers to be removed.
+If the number of worker is smaller than the current number of workers, `WorkerManager` will set `relaunchable=False` and `is_released=True` for additional workers to be removed.